June-Skeeter/Module6_GEOS270/docs/Assessment.md

 # Assessment
 {: .no_toc }

 You can use the course Canvas page to complete the quiz, written submission, and files uploads.
-I suggest you download the [assessment document](https://github.com/June-Skeeter/Module2_GEOS270/blob/main/docs/Assessment.md), write down your answers there as you progress through the Content and Application sections.
-Then upload your answers to canvas once you have finished the module.
+I suggest you download write down your answers as you progress through the Content and Application sections then upload your answers to canvas once you have finished the module.

 1. TOC
 {:toc}